Weather of 2012: Floods

 Throughout the year, floods killed 673 people in China, including July flash floods in Beijing which killed 79 people and left 10¥billion (US$1.6 billion) in damage.
 In May, floods and landslides killed 131 people in Rwanda.
 In June, monsoonal floods in northern India killed 122 people.
 In early July, a low pressure area in the Black Sea dropped 11 in of rainfall in a few hours in parts of southwestern Russia, causing flash flooding that killed 172 people.
 In September, monsoonal floods in Pakistan killed 455 people.

 Heat waves and droughts

 Drought conditions persisted across much of North America throughout the year, causing at least US$39.9 billion in damage, much of it from crop failures.
 A strong heat wave during the summer killed 129 people.

 Elsewhere, drought conditions in northeast Brazil led to their government allocating R$2.7 billion (US$1.35 billion) worth of assistance for farmers and water distribution.

 Tornadoes

-In March, a severe weather outbreak of 75 tornadoes killed 42 people and inflicted US$4.1 billion in damage across the southeastern United States and into the Ohio Valley.
+During the year, 939 tornadoes were confirmed to have touch down in the United States, which is lower than the year prior.
+4 EF4 tornadoes touched down in the country, the strongest tornado of the year occurred on February 29, with winds up to 180 miles per hour, it struck Harrisburg, Illinois.
+The 2 deadliest tornadoes of the year killed 10 people each as they struck Henryville, Indiana and West Liberty, Kentucky both on March 2.
+The Henryville tornado was rated as an EF4 with winds up to 175 miles per hour, while the West Liberty tornado was rated as an EF3 with estimated wind speeds up to 140-150 miles per hour.
+The most notable tornado outbreak occurred on March 2-3, where a severe weather outbreak of 75 tornadoes killed 42 people and inflicted US$4.1 billion in damage across the southeastern United States and into the Ohio Valley.